 2026 Festival Ravel – Bertrand Chamayou’s editorial

-Claude Debussy’s Iberia, Ravel’s Boléro, Alborada del gracioso and Rapsodie espagnole are all works that remind us that France and Spain share a long-standing and musically particularly fruitful relationship.
+Claude Debussy’s Iberia, Ravel’s Boléro, Alborada del gracioso and Rapsodie espagnole are all works that remind us that France and Spain share a long-standing and, in musical terms, particularly fruitful relationship.

-At the turning point of the 19th century, Spanish music became a creative outlook for artists.
-From Isaac Albéniz to Manuel de Falla, through Enrique Granados, a whole generation of Spanish composers and performers were active at this period, spending a few productive years in Paris working on what would become ‘modern Spanish music’.
+At the end of the 19th century, Spanish music became a focus of creative exploration for artists.
+From Isaac Albéniz to Manuel de Falla to Enrique Granados, a whole generation of Spanish composers and performers were active at this period, spending a few productive years in Paris working on what would become ‘modern Spanish music’.
 Contemporaries of Ravel and Debussy, this new generation of Spanish composers ushered in a new golden age of Spanish music.
 The pianist Ricardo Viñes, acting as a bridge between Ravel and Falla, introduced the latter into the ‘Apaches’ group gathered around Ravel, fostering friendship and mutual artistic admiration.
-This ‘parisian’ Spanish school extended beyond music and distinguished also itself through painters such as Juan Gris, Pablo Picasso and Joan Miró.
+This ‘Parisian’ Spanish school extended beyond music, also distinguishing itself through painters such as Juan Gris, Pablo Picasso and Joan Miró.

-To mark the 150th birthday of Manuel de Falla in 2026, the Festival Ravel invites you on a journey between modern and dreamed Spain.
+To mark the 150th birthday of Manuel de Falla in 2026, the Festival Ravel invites you on a journey between a modern and imagined Spain.

 The Orchestre national du Capitole de Toulouse will launch this new edition with a program where Falla’s Spain meets Ravel’s.
-Another major orchestra, the Orchestre National Bordeaux Aquitaine, will ring the bells of Toledo city with a group of young singers in one of Ravel’s only two operas: L’Heure espagnole.
+Another great orchestra, the Orchestre National Bordeaux Aquitaine, will make the clocks of Toledo chime with a group of young singers in one of Ravel’s only two operas: L’Heure espagnole.

-Among the Festival’s highlights are piano recitals by the greatest contemporary masters of the keyboard.
-Among them, Nelson Goerner will perform Albéniz’s Iberia, while Javier Perianes will play a tribute to Manuel de Falla with his works for solo piano, joined for a second chamber music concert by violist Tabea Zimmermann and the Quiroga string Quartet.
-Jean-François Heisser will bring to life the light poetry of Federico Mompou’s music, while I will present a recital exploring Spain across all eras and styles, from Emmanuel Chabrier and Claude Debussy to Héctor Parra and Joaquín Nin.
+Among the Festival’s highlights are piano recitals by the greatest contemporary masters of the keys.
+Among them, Nelson Goerner will perform Albéniz’s Iberia, while Javier Perianes will play a tribute to Manuel de Falla with his works for solo piano, joined for a second chamber music concert by violist Tabea Zimmermann and the Quiroga String Quartet.
+Jean-François Heisser will bring to life the gentle poetry of Federico Mompou’s music, while Jean-Frederic Neuburger and I will present a recital exploring Spain across all eras and styles, from Emmanuel Chabrier and Claude Debussy to Héctor Parra and Joaquín Nin.

-Much later, it was the poems of Spanish artist Federico García Lorca that inspired a cycle by American composer George Crumb, which will be sung by soprano Barbara Hannigan.
-Luis Buñuel and Salvador Dalí will also be featured during a movie performed with live music by Martin Matalon and Ensemble 2e2m, led by young conductor Léo Margue.
+Much later on, the poems of Spanish artist Federico García Lorca inspired a cycle by American composer George Crumb, sung by soprano Barbara Hannigan.
+Luis Buñuel and Salvador Dalí will also be featured during a film concert performed by Martin Matalon and Ensemble 2e2m, led by young conductor Léo Margue.

-Harpist Xavier de Maistre and flamenco and castanet legend Lucero Tena will be performing in a bold fusion of their two musical worlds, for the closing day of the festival.
+For the closing day of the festival, harpist Xavier de Maistre and flamenco and castanet legend Lucero Tena will perform in a bold fusion of their two musical worlds.

-Eventually, young soloists from the Académie Ravel will perform alongside their elders and mentors, including Benjamin Alard, Jean-François Heisser, Ramon Lazkano, Alphonse Cemin, and Yulianna Avdeeva, throughout the Festival.
+Finally, throughout the Festival, young soloists from the Académie Ravel will perform alongside their seniors and mentors, including Benjamin Alard, Jean-François Heisser, Ramon Lazkano, Alphonse Cemin, and Yulianna Avdeeva.

 We look forward to welcoming you all on this journey to Spain!